The latest frontier in worker activism: Zoom union campaigns

 The process of taking a vote to finalize a new union has changed during the pandemic, as well.
 What were mostly in-person affairs are now mostly done by mail.
 And the unions’ experiences could foreshadow mailed-ballot issues in November.

-Maria Somma, the director of organizing at the United Steelworkers, said counting mail-in ballots added three weeks to the election process at the Carnegie Museums.
-And this was for a bargaining unit of 89 people, not a fractious country of 300 million.
+Maria Somma, the director of organizing at the United Steelworkers, said counting mail-in ballots added three weeks to the election process for one of its new bargaining units for workers at Carpenter Technology.
+And this was for a group of 89 people, not a fractious country of 300 million.

 For the International Alliance of Theatrical Stage Employees unit that Chavka helped organize in Washington, mail-in ballots had to be sent out to multiple addresses for workers who had moved during the pandemic — the address their employer had on file, plus their new addresses.
 If two ballots had been returned for a person, the completed ballots would have been contested, although that never came to pass, Chavka said.

-Note: An earlier version of this story misspelled Jamie Horwitz.
-It also misidentified a United Steelworkers’ group that voted by mail to join a union.
-It was not the staff of the Carnegie Museum, which is still in the midst of a campaign, but the staff of steel company, Carpenter Technology, which voted by mail.